Buying a Car Without A Title

 Information that should be included on a detailed bill of sale includes everything that you would find on a car title.
 This includes the year, make, model, VIN and odometer reading.
 You should also get the seller’s name, address, sale date and price.

 The affidavit should include a sworn statement from the seller that they are the rightful owner of the vehicle and that there are no liens or debts on the car.
 The seller should also swear that they have not sold the vehicle to anyone else and are legally transferring ownership of the vehicle to you.
-You may also need a notarized signature from the seller in some states.
+You may also need a notary to authenticate the seller’s signature in some states.
 Check with your local DMV to determine the documents you need for title transfer in your state.

 Can I Get a New Title for a Car Without a Title?